 How can a business use margin to understand productivity?
 It’s a simple equation, a greater margin = greater productivity.
 That’s because margin accounts for the total cost of goods as well as the revenue.
 Higher revenue and lower cost of goods will both lead to a higher margin, therefore, it can be equated to productivity.

 This financial metric is important for driving decisions in a company.
 If margin starts to decline, business owners can look at the simple formula to get to the root cause.

 For example, if a company recently changed suppliers for a certain material and they are getting those goods for cheaper, then margin should increase.
 If it is not, that means that the productivity is decreasing as the total costs of producing the final product have gone up.
 This could be due to a lower quality material or a change in processes.

 Margin vs. Markup

-Markup is a similar but very different financial metric that business use.
+Markup is a similar but different financial metric that businesses use.
 It often gets mixed up with margin, but it’s very important to understand the difference because they calculate very different things.

 Markup shows the ratio of gross profit to cost instead of gross profit to revenue.
 Calculated with the following formula:

 Markup = Profit / Cost of Goods *100

 As you can see, this doesn’t take into account profit, which is the key difference between the metrics.
 Let’s look at an example.

 Let’s say you sell a good for 150$, and it costs $70.
 Using the formulas above, the Margin (%) would be 53.33% and the markup would be 114.29%.
 As you can see these are drastically different numbers.
 Getting them confused could be catastrophic for any business.